sidhu2690/GEANT4/HGCAL/README.md

 ## Overview

-This pipeline processes both signal events and pileup events through simulation, filtering, segmentation, and combination stages to produce ML-training-ready datasets.
+This pipeline processes both signal events and pileup events through simulation, segmentation, and combination stages to produce ML-training-ready datasets for YOLO-based particle detection and energy regression.

 ---